-As area doctors' offices and hospitals increasingly move from paper to electronic records, there is a need for electronic health records specialists.
+As area doctors' offices and hospitals increasingly move from paper to electronic records, there is a need for electronic health record specialists.
 Electronic health record specialists work with electronic patient data, including document management, policies and procedures, and privacy and security.
 If you are detail oriented and have strong computer and interpersonal skills, the Electronic Health Record Specialist Certificate may be for you.

 All sectors of the medical industry, including doctors' offices, outpatient centers, hospitals, nursing care facilities and home health care services, will benefit from the expertise of an individual with a background in electronic health records.